Skip To Main Content

 2023-24 Multicultural Summit

-The Department of Diversity, Equity, and Inclusion, in collaboration with our American Indian Education program hosted the district's first inaugural American Indian Senior Recognition Ceremony.
+As part of the federal government's Title VI program, students enrolled in the program and all students wishing to also participate, were part of the district's first inaugural American Indian Senior Recognition Ceremony.
 The ceremony was attended by 7 of our Seniors who have reached this milestone in their educational journey and completed High School.
 The Ceremony was opened with a Land Acknowledgement by Michelle Lira (American Indian Community/School Liaison) and an Elder message by the Honorable Ron W. Goode (Tribal Chairman of the North Fork Mono tribe).

 As part of the ceremony, the NMC Drum Circle welcomed the Seniors into the theatre with an honor song and closed the ceremony with a drum circle.
 In attendance were families of all our Senior students, tribal members, senior FUSD staff, and all our community members.
 We look forward to the next ceremony in 2025.